 Motor vehicles changed transportation in Tuscola County as they did elsewhere.
 The touring car and the motor bus were in the early 20th century the most remarkable and workable means of public transportation.

-Beginning by 1920, in Tuscola County, high grade touring cars were used by the public for getting from one place to another.
+Beginning in 1920, in Tuscola County, high-grade touring cars were used by the public for getting from one place to another.
 A touring car line that year went from Caro to Flint.
 It made four trips back and forth daily with stops in Mayville, Vassar, Millington, and Otisville before it reached Flint.
-It was a real boom to traveling salespeople who would work the towns and “getaway without the usual delay” of waiting for a steam train.
-Herman Randall, formerly of Caro, was the senior member of the company.
+It was a real boom to traveling salespeople who would work the towns and “get away without the usual delay” of waiting for a steam train.
+Herman Randall, formerly of Caro, was a senior member of the company.